progala/drone-playground/README.md

 Once in Dashboard click on `Sync` in the top-right corner.
 If there is full connectivity between Drone and GitLab your GitLab repositories should appear in Drone.

-To kick off a pipeline run Drone will look for `.drone.yml` in the root of your repo.
+To kick off a pipeline run Drone will look for `.drone.yml` in the root of your repository.

 You can find a very basic example pipeline in the `.drone.yaml.example` file.